0xRose/Rose-Stealer_old/README.md

 <div align="center">
     <br>
     <h1>
-        The best Discord Grabber, Injector and RAT🔒
+        The best Discord Grabber, Injector and RAT
     </h1>
     <strong><a href="https://discord.gg/GJRfqrHVVw">Discord</a> | by <a href="https://github.com/xpierroz">pierro</a>, <a href="https://github.com/Gumbobrot">Gumbobrot</a>, <a href="https://github.com/suvan1911">suvan</a>, <a href="https://github.com/suegdu">suegdu</a></strong>
 </div>